JMantis0/depth-of-knowledge-exam/README.md

 ![begin](assets/images/click-to-begin!.PNG)

-This fun, interactive quiz application tests your knowledge of several JavaScript topics!
+This fun, interactive quiz application tests your knowledge of basic JavaScript concepts and syntax!

 ## Features

 **Score Tracking**  Scores for every quiz taken can optionally be recorded to the HIGH SCORES record.
-These scores persist even after browser is closed or refreshed.
+These scores persist even after the browser is closed or refreshed.
 This allows you to track your progress compared to your previous performances and performances of other players.

 ![Score-Tracking](assets/images/high-scores.PNG)